 Anke Huiskes (36:37.134)

-And now we’re interested obviously in for how much you sold the company for and for that we asked Johan’s colleague to do the math.
-So let’s bring that in and then we’re asking you to say if it’s a higher, lower or exactly the amount and up to you how much else you want to review.
+And now we’re interested obviously in the amount for which you sold the company and for that we asked Johan’s colleague to do the math.
+So let’s bring that in and then we’re asking you to say if it’s a higher, lower or exactly the amount and up to you how much else you want to reveal.
 Shall I read it out loud Johan?
 This part is being cut.

 Dewi (36:57.766)